-Considering that a lock is generally an inanimate object, you might be wondering how it can be considered “smart.”
-The adjective “smart” in this context refers to the lock’s ability to connect to other technology.
+Considering that a traditional lock is generally an inanimate object, you might be wondering how one can be considered "smart."
+The adjective "smart" in this context refers to the lock's ability to connect to other technology.
 Just as your smartphone can connect to the internet, a smart lock can connect to your home Wi-Fi.

 Why would you want a lock to connect to your Wi-Fi?
 Well, this connection gives you the ability to activate the lock remotely, as well as check if it is locked or unlocked.
 In fact, you can even check on the status of a smart lock from virtually anywhere in the world, as long as you have an internet connection.

-Imagine you are boarding an airplane and the thought strikes, “Did I remember to lock the front door?”
-A smart lock allows you to check an app on your phone to reassure yourself.
+Imagine you are boarding an airplane and the thought strikes, "Did I remember to lock the front door?"
+A digital lock allows you to check an app on your phone to reassure yourself.
 And if the door was left unlocked, you can lock it from miles away with just the push of a button.

 Smart devices are becoming more and more ubiquitous.
 Smart locks are just one of a number of devices you can have in your home.
 These devices can be controlled and monitored remotely, as well as automated either by setting a time for them to activate or by creating an automated program that initiates several of them at once.

-For example, when leaving your house, if you have smart devices connected, you can turn off the interior lights, close the blinds, activate your alarm system, lock the door, and turn up the thermostat all by pressing a single button in an app.
+For example, when leaving your house, if you have other smart home devices connected, you can turn off the interior lights, close the blinds, activate your alarm system, lock the door, and turn up the thermostat all by pressing a single button in an app.